Eddie Soto

-Eddie Soto (born June 14, 1972) is a former American soccer player who played as a forward.
+Eddie Soto (born June 14, 1972) is an American former soccer player who played as a forward.
 Soto spent five seasons in the USISL and has served as an assistant men's and women's collegiate soccer coach for eight seasons.

 Youth

 Soto played for the North Huntington Beach youth club, winning the 1991 James McGuire Trophy as the U.S. U-19 national champion.
 He was also a member of the U-18 and U-20 national teams.
 In addition to his national team and club commitments, Soto attended Cerritos High School where he was a two time Parade Magazine high school All-American and the 1990 California 3A Player of the Year.
 Soto graduated from Cerritos in 1991 and entered Chapman University that fall.
 He played one season at Chapman before transferring to Cal State Fullerton where he played from 1992 to 1994.
 He scored thirty-eight goals in his three seasons, earning second team All-American recognition in 1992.
 His thirty-eight goals places him second on the school's career goals list.
 He graduated in 1995 with a bachelor's degree in kinesiology.